-The GFR Test results are generally available in a day or two.
+The GFR test results are generally available in a day or two.
 Consult your concerned doctor to explain your results thoroughly.

-The eGFR (Estimated Glomerular filtration rate) test is done to check the status of your kidneys or to monitor a chronic kidney disease.
+The eGFR (Estimated Glomerular filtration rate) test is done to check the status of your kidneys or to monitor chronic kidney disease.
 It is the most accurate way of measuring the amount of filtered blood in your body.

 The results are derived from various formulae on the basis of an individual’s age, sex, race, height, and weight.
 However, different laboratories may apply a different formula to evaluate the levels.
-This may lead to different results but your doctor will interpret the similar findings through every used formula.
+This may lead to different results but your doctor will interpret similar findings through every used formula.